ds2600/autobk-installer/README.md

 # autobk2-installer

 ## What is it?
-Automatically installs AutoBk and AutoBk-GUI, includes the following packages:
+Automatically installs AutoBk as a systemd service and AutoBk-GUI, includes the following packages:
-- Python 3.8
+- Python 3
-- PIP 3.8
+- PIP 3 and several Python dependencies
-- BeautifulSoup4
 - Apache
-- PHP 7.4
+- PHP 7.4 and several PHP modules
 - MariaDB *(optional)*

 ## Where can I use it?